 A Beautifully Constructed Orientation App

-Each year, the University of Oregon finds itself welcoming 5,000 new students to its campus.
-Incoming freshmen, transfer students and international students will join the ranks of other Ducks and be able to call the University of Oregon their academic home.
+Each year, the University of Oregon welcomes 5,000 new students to its campus.
+Incoming freshmen, transfer students, and international students will join the ranks of other Ducks and be able to call the University of Oregon their academic home.

 Orientations use a lot of paper